JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/data.rst

 :code:`hofx.yaml` includes the step of the model forecast.

-:code:`enshofx.yaml` and :code:`enshofx_1-5.yaml` are used to execute a 5-member ensemble of hofx applications.
+:code:`enshofx.yaml` and :code:`enshofx_1-5.yaml` are used to execute a 5-member ensemble of HofX applications.
 This test is currently disabled.

 **Estimate background error covariances and localization using BUMP**

 :code:`parameters_bumpcov.yaml` is for estimating the static background error covariance from 5-member ensemble samples.

-:code:`parameters_bumploc.yaml` is for estimating the ensemble localization lengthscales:from 5-member ensemble samples.
+:code:`parameters_bumploc.yaml` is for estimating the ensemble localization length scales from 5-member ensemble samples.

 **Unit Tests and Other Applications**